Five Major Credit Cards Are Now Blocking Cryptocurrency Purchases - Slashdot

 And Bitcoin is designed explicitly to prevent this kind of abuse.
 Of course they're afraid of it.

-In the 1920s more people invested in the stock market than ever before.
-Stock prices rose so fast that at the end of the decade, some people became rich overnight by buying and selling stocks.
-People could buy stocks on margin which was like installment buying.
-People could buy stocks for only a 10% down payment!
-The buyer would hold the stock until the price rose and then sell it for a profit.
-As long as the stock prices kept going up, the system worked.
-However, during 1928 and 1929, the p

 That's why crypto exists.
-(Score:3, Insightful)
+(Score:5, Insightful)

 Re:That's why crypto exists.
 (Score:5, Insightful)